 The Course of Study (COS) Online program is ministerial training that is done via the computer.
 The program is divided into 24 modules provided by the Church of the Nazarene Clergy Development Office and produced by a recognized, experienced educator in the Church of the Nazarene.
 Each completed course module earns one NNU college elective credit.
 Course module facilitators are ordained Nazarene elders currently serving in Nazarene churches through North America.
 Each hold a minimum of a Master's degree; several have doctorate degrees.

 The COS Online program is open to anyone seeking education in Christian studies.
 These course modules are designed for those pursuing ordination in the Church of the Nazarene through the modular course of study program.
-For more information, contact our Program Coordinator.
+For more information about the COS Program, please contact Barbara Manley.